 The funds for the programme are provided by the National Insurance Services to financial institutions who in turn provide loans to students.

 The commercial banks, GECCU, KCCU, and the Teachers Credit Unions are the executing agencies for the programme.
 The Ministry of Education serves as the Secretariat for the programme and receives applications on prescribed forms from potential beneficiaries.
-These forms are then forwarded to the National Student Loan Advisory Committee which examines the eligibility of the student, programme, the institution and the estimated expenses, before recommending the applications to the Financial Institutions.
-The Advisory Committee is comprised of representatives from the National Insurance Services, Ministry of Finance Ministry of Education, the Training Division of the Service Commissions Department, the National Youth Council and the Chamber of Industry and Commerce.
-It is important to note that recommendation of the Advisory Committee does not imply that the loan would be granted.
+These forms are then forwarded to the National Student Loan Advisory Committee which examines the eligibility of the student, programme, the institution, and the estimated expenses, before recommending the applications to the Financial Institutions.
+The Advisory Committee is comprised of representatives from the National Insurance Services, the Bank of St. Vincent and the Grenadines, Ministry of Finance, Ministry of Education and the Chamber of Industry and Commerce.
+It is important to note that the recommendation of the Advisory Committee does not imply that the loan would be granted.

-The maximum limit on loan is EC$ 120,000 and an interest of 8.5% per annum is charged.
-Students may choose to have their interest capitalized during the period of study.
-Borrowers will be required to repay the loan by monthly instalments over a period of not more than 12 years commencing not later than 3 months after the date of the students employment after completion of programme of study or 6 months after completion of the programme of study (whichever first occurs).
+The maximum limit on a loan is EC$ 120,000 and an interest of 8.5% per annum is charged.
+Students may choose to have their interest capitalised during the period of study.
+Borrowers will be required to repay the loan by monthly installments over a period of not more than 12 years commencing not later than 3 months after the date of the student’s employment after completion of the programme of study or 6 months after completion of the programme of study (whichever first occurs).

 The proceeds of the loan may be used to finance the basic academic costs of enrolment, tuition, books, transportation, personal maintenance costs (including room and board), child care, legal expenses with respect to the security of the loan, insurance coverage (life) and if the borrower so requests interest on the loan during the grace period for repayment of the loan.

-In 2002, the Government of St. Vincent and the Grenadines made a policy decision to allocate a proportion of the funds for the Student Loan Programme to assist the poorest segment of the population.
+In 2002, the Government of St. Vincent and the Grenadines made a policy decision to allocate a proportion of the funds for the Student Loan Programme to assist the most indigent segment of the population.